isomerpages/govtech-corp/media/technews/_posts/2024-02-13-post-Kickstart your love story with these 7 digital services.md

 your partner tells you to check out&nbsp;<a href="https://www.mynicehome.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">MyNiceHome.</a>
 </p>
 <p>Whether you’re choosing to BTO or buy a resale flat, you can find information
-about grants, loans, or even renovation and decoration tips.
-This makes it a treasure trove for those getting their flat for the first time.
-(But also the second, or even third time)</p>
+about grants, loans, renovation tips and more.
+This makes it a treasure trove for those getting their flat for the first time.</p>
 <p>Remember, buying a flat will probably be one of the largest financial
 commitments Singaporeans make in their lifetime, so it’s important for couples to get educated on this!</p>